-In connection with the sale of La Senza in the fourth quarter of 2018, we have remaining guarantees of \$71 million related to lease payments under the current terms of noncancelable leases expiring at various dates through 2028.
+In connection with the sale of La Senza in the fourth quarter of 2018, we have remaining guarantees of \$67 million related to lease payments under the current terms of noncancelable leases expiring at various dates through 2028.
 These guarantees include minimum rent and additional payments covering taxes, common area costs and certain other expenses and relate to leases that commenced prior to the disposition of the business.
-We recorded a liability of \$5 million as of May 4, 2019 and February 2, 2019 representing the estimated fair value of our obligation as guarantor in accordance with ASC 460, Guarantees.
+We recorded a liability of \$5 million as of August 3, 2019 and February 2, 2019 representing the estimated fair value of our obligation as guarantor in accordance with ASC 460, Guarantees.
 In connection with the disposition of a certain other business, we have remaining guarantees of \$5 million related to lease payments under the current terms of a noncancelable lease expiring in 2021, which may remain in effect if the term is extended.
-We have not recorded a liability with respect to this guarantee obligation as of May 4, 2019, February 2, 2019 or May 5, 2018 as we concluded that payments under this guarantee were not probable.
+We have not recorded a liability with respect to this guarantee obligation as of August 3, 2019, February 2, 2019 or August 4, 2018 as we concluded that payments under this guarantee were not probable.

 In connection with noncancelable operating leases of certain assets, we provided residual value guarantees to the lessor if the leased assets cannot be sold for an amount in excess of a specified minimum value at the conclusion of the lease term.
 The leases expire at various dates through 2021, and the total amount of the guarantees is \$94 million.
-We recorded a liability of \$10 million as of May 4, 2019, \$11 million as of February 2, 2019 and \$3 million as of May 5, 2018 related to these guarantee obligations.
-This liability is included in Long-term Operating Lease Liabilities on the May 4, 2019 Consolidated Balance Sheet, and in Other Long-term Liabilities on the February 2, 2019 and May 5, 2018 Consolidated Balance Sheets.
+We recorded a liability of \$11 million as of August 3, 2019 and February 2, 2019, and \$3 million as of August 4, 2018 related to these guarantee obligations.
+This liability is included in Current Operating Lease Liabilities on the August 3, 2019 Consolidated Balance Sheet, and in Other Long-term Liabilities on the February 2, 2019 and August 4, 2018 Consolidated Balance Sheets.

 Our contractual obligations primarily consist of long-term debt and the related interest payments, operating leases, purchase orders for merchandise inventory and other long-term obligations.
 These contractual obligations impact our short-term and long-term liquidity and capital resource needs.
-There have been no material changes in our contractual obligations since February 2, 2019, as discussed in "Contingent Liabilities and Contractual Obligations" in our 2018 Annual Report on Form 10-K. Certain of our contractual obligations may fluctuate during the normal course of business (primarily changes in our merchandise inventory-related purchase obligations which fluctuate throughout the year as a result of the seasonal nature of our operations).
+There have been no material changes in our contractual obligations since February 2, 2019, as discussed in "Contingent Liabilities and Contractual Obligations" in our 2018 Annual Report on Form 10-K, other that the newly issued 2029 Notes, repurchase of the 2020 Notes and repurchases of certain of the 2021 and 2022 Notes.
+Certain of our contractual obligations may fluctuate during the normal course of business (primarily changes in our merchandise inventory-related purchase obligations, which fluctuate throughout the year as a result of the seasonal nature of our operations).